 - AmEx Preferred Everyday (EDP): 3x points at supermarkets, 2x points at gas stations and 1x points on other purchases.
 Use your Card 30 or more times on purchases in a billing period and get 50% more points on those purchases less returns and credits.

 - AmEx Green Card: 1x points on all purchases.

-- AmEx Premier Rewards Gold (PRG): 3x points on airlines, 2x points at restaurants, gas stations and supermarkets, and 1x points on other purchases.
+- AmEx Premier Rewards Gold (PRG): 4x points at restaurants and U.S. supermarkets, 3x points directly on airlines, and 1x points on other purchases.

 - AmEx Platinum: 5x points on airlines, 1x points on all purchases.

 The AmEx EDP card is the best in terms of earning MR as if you use the card 30 or more times you end up getting 4.5x at supermarkets, 3x at gas stations, and 1.5x on everything else.
-Besides that, you may want to consider the AmEx PRG card if you travel a lot, since the 3x points on airlines and $100 annual air travel credit can earn back its annual fee easily.
-As for the AmEx Platinum card, it’s main value comes from premium benefits and not it’s earning potential, although the addition of 5x points on travel makes it more enticing.
+Besides that, you may want to consider the AmEx PRG card, since the 4x points on restaurants/supermarkets, 3x on airlines, strong sign-up bonus, and $100 annual air travel credit can earn back its annual fee easily.
+As for the AmEx Platinum card, the main value comes from its premium benefits and not its earning potential, although the addition of 5x points on travel does make it more enticing.
 See Best Premium Credit Cards for more information.